NCAR/ccpp-framework/doc/constituents_overhaul.md

 - Move the 4 cam-sima scheme-side register calls into a CAM-SIMA helper module called from `cam_comp.F90`'s initialization.
 - Drop register-phase `ccpp_constituent_properties_t(:)` support
-  from capgen-ng (and possibly original capgen).
+  from capgen (and possibly original capgen).
 Schemes only consume constituents; only the host registers.
 - Codegen-time enforcement: any `advected=true` scheme arg whose std_name is not in the host's enumeration → codegen error.